Free hosted mock API server — no install required

 Point your app at the mock URL.
 Watch live request logs stream in real-time.

-Create endpoints in seconds with any method, path, status code, and JSON body.
-Your unique URL is ready immediately.
+Create fake REST API endpoints in seconds — any HTTP method, path, status code, and JSON body.
+Your live HTTPS mock URL is ready the moment you save.

 🔄